BEFORE YOU GO...

 “The biggest benefit to introduce CBDC in Japan is to speed up the efforts to shift to a cashless society.
 Digitalization is inevitable for today’s business, economy and society to increase efficiency, and demand for the currency and payment system tailored for the digitalized world will only grow.
 Central banks ensure the credibility of the currency.
 This credibility is crucial in financial systems.” said Takahide Kiuchi, the executive economist with Nomura Research Institute.
 “A CBDC mobile payment and settlement system will provide the general public with a higher level of reliability, and can advance the transformation of the society that’s lagging behind the other advanced economies.”

-The political experts are also in favour of CBDC issuance, however, they are concerned about the viability of the Japanese Yen and the economic security of the currency on the international platform.
+The political experts are also in favor of CBDC issuance, however, they are concerned about the viability of the Japanese Yen and the economic security of the currency on the international platform.

 The Chairperson of the Digital Currency Forum disclosed that the government and the ruling party has been cautioned about how Japan will fall behind China in digital transformation.
 China is developing digital currency for seven years now.
 Even though it has yet to launch the currency, China’s Digital Currency – Electronic Payment (DCEP) project – has succeeded in several rounds of testing through banks, consumers, and retailers for almost a year now.